isbkch/saasland.com.be/README.md

-# Building Serverless Land
+# Building SaaS Land

-[SaaS Land](https://saasland.com) brings together all the latest blogs, videos, and training for AWS Serverless.
+[SaaS Land](https://saasland.com) brings together all the latest blogs, videos, and training for SaaS on AWS.
 ![SaaSLand](/resources/slandpipeline.png)

-This ris SaaS Land repository.
+This is SaaS Land repository.
 It is split into 2 components:
 Part 1: The front-end, an auto-building static website.
 Part 2: The backend, am automated content aggregation workflow.